123akhil/datascience/README.md

 # Data Science Specializations Repository
 This repository combines the files from different Data Science courses and specializations I've taken so far and will be frequently updated.

 NOTE: Although you are more than welcome to use the code posted here as guide, **I do encourage you to try your own solutions before using it**...
-At the end of the day, making your own mistakes is the best way to learn.
+At the end of the day, making your own mistakes is not only the best way to learn but also what we call experience.

 <br>